Onboarding Guide

 If you have OpenTelemetry or tracing tools (Datadog, etc.): You're all set!
 Core use cases work out of the box.
 If you don't have context propagation: Start by instrumenting a few key services with OpenTelemetry to enable context propagation for end-to-end flows.
 See the Context Propagation Guide for detailed setup instructions.

 With context propagation enabled, teams can now realize the core use cases that provide the most value.
-Teams can choose which use cases to start with based on their priorities:
+Phase 2 is organized into three optional tracks (2A–2C); teams can pick one or more based on their priorities:

 - PR Previews: Create preview environments for frontend changes and test complete user flows.
 See the Setting up PR Sandboxes for details.